In response to COVID-19, Lines for Life has temporarily suspended in-person trainings.

 • link people with community resources

-This 3.5-hour course is open to anyone who’d like to learn how to identify people that are having thoughts of suicide, confirm that thoughts of suicide are present, and connect the person to resources.
+Learn how to identify people that are having thoughts of suicide, confirm that thoughts of suicide are present, and connect the person to resources.
 The safeTALK program aims to make the community safer by equipping the public with the techniques and skills each person needs to reduce the risks of suicide.

 Participants learn how to activate a suicide alert, and help a person having suicidal thoughts.
-The class includes group discussions, videotaped simulations, and role playing.
+The class includes group discussions, videotaped simulations, and role playing

 After training, participants become “suicide alert helpers” and have the training to: